Sport-Wales/calendars/README.md

 ## Roadmap

-- Welsh translation
+- Welsh translation.
+Might have to programmatically do this.
-- More event details
+- More event details, e.g. what tournament/session etc is on.
+- Review CDN usage, maybe move to bundle/npm for future proofing
+- Pulling events from external JSON file, this has proven tricky
+- Performance improvements (run Ligthouse to see score)

 ## Deployment